 Managing Muscle Relaxer Use

-If you’re looking to manage muscle pain or spasms but don’t want to use muscle relaxers, there are some over-the-counter medications that aren’t that strong and can help you treat muscle problems.
-For example, acetaminophen and nonsteroidal anti-inflammatory drugs can reduce muscle soreness and the severity of spasms.
+If you’re looking to manage muscle pain or spasms but don’t want to use muscle relaxers, some over-the-counter medications aren’t that strong and can help.
+For example, acetaminophen and nonsteroidal anti-inflammatory drugs (NSAIDs) can reduce pain, which helps to ease the severity of spasms.

-Muscle relaxers are standard medications that are prescribed to people who may be suffering from muscle spasms or tightness.
-Even though these medications shouldn’t be harmful as long as you stick to the dose your doctor prescribes, it’s essential that you understand the pharmacokinetics of muscle relaxers before taking them.
+Muscle relaxers are usually meant for short-term use to help you function while an injury or underlying condition is being treated.
+Even though these medications shouldn’t be harmful as long as you stick to the dose your doctor prescribes, you must understand how your body processes muscle relaxers before taking them.

 Knowing the half-life of a medication ensures that you don’t take another dose while a considerable amount of the drug is still in your body.
 When you’re given a prescription for a muscle relaxer, make sure you use it responsibly.
-Consult with healthcare providers if you have any questions about muscle relaxers and their side effects.
+If you have questions about muscle relaxers, side effects, or addiction treatment, reach out to Live Free Recovery at (888) 527-1508 to speak with a member of our team.

 References and Further Reading